-It is the policy of Missouri State University to maintain the campus as a place of work and study for faculty, staff and students free from discrimination and harassment in violation of the University’s policies.
-In accordance with federal and state law, and the University’s Nondiscrimination Policy Statement (G1.05), the University does not discriminate on the basis of race, color, religion, sex, national origin, ancestry, age, disability, or veteran status in employment or in any program or activity offered or sponsored by the University.
-Prohibited sex discrimination encompasses sexual harassment, which includes sexual violence.
-In addition, the University does not discriminate on any basis (including, but not limited to, political affiliation and sexual orientation) not related to the applicable educational requirements for students or the applicable job requirements for employees.
+It is the policy of Missouri State University to maintain the campus as a place of work and study for faculty, staff and students free from discrimination and harassment in violation of the university’s policies.
+In accordance with federal and state law, and the university’s non-discrimination policy statement (G1.05), the university does not discriminate on the basis of race, color, national origin (including ancestry or any other subcategory of national origin recognized by applicable law), religion, sex (including marital status, family status, pregnancy, sexual orientation, gender identity, gender expression or any other subcategory of sex recognized by applicable law), age, disability, veteran status, genetic information or any other basis protected by applicable law in employment or in any program or activity offered or sponsored by the university.
+Sex discrimination encompasses sexual harassment, which includes sexual violence, and is strictly prohibited by Title IX of the Education Amendments of 1972.
+In addition, the university does not discriminate on any basis (including, but not limited to, political affiliation and sexual orientation) not related to the applicable educational requirements for students or the applicable job requirements for employees.
 This policy shall not be interpreted in a manner as to violate the legal rights of religious organizations or military organizations associated with the Armed Forces of the United States of America.1

 - Sexual harassment is unwelcome conduct of a sexual nature toward another person or an identifiable group of persons.

 - A "hostile work environment" is created when sexual harassment is sufficiently severe or pervasive as to disrupt a person's ability to participate in educational programs or the work place.

 - Retaliation against an individual for filing a charge of discrimination or harassment, participating in an investigation or opposing discriminatory or harassing practices is also considered a form of discrimination and is prohibited under this policy.